JerrettDavis/Slncs/README.md

 # Slncs

+> NOTE: Microsoft has introduced a simplified XML solution format also named `.slnx`.
+This project is **independent** and focuses on going a step further—authoring the solution graph *directly in C#* (and emitting a lean `.slnx` manifest).
+If ambiguity becomes problematic we may add support for an alternate extension (e.g. `.cslnx`).

 Fluent, strongly-typed C# DSL for describing a .NET "solution" and generating a compact **`.slnx`** file that MSBuild can parse to build all referenced projects.
 Provides two consumption modes:

 1. Wrapper project (XML) referencing a C# script (current / stable) — build with `dotnet build MySolution.slncs`.